Traveling is a high priority for many people and highly desired by many more.

 Or will they?

-Around half of the airports within the U.S. will charge you more for food/drink, so one small travel hack that will save you big money is to bring food with you to the airport.
+Around half of the airports within the U.S. will charge you more for food/drink, so another great small travel hack that will save you big money is to bring food with you to the airport.

 Surprisingly, you can bring just about any food item through security as long as liquid food items meet the 3.4 fluid ounce rule.